Steam drops bitcoin citing $20 transaction fees

 Steam is well known for its periodic sales that slash the price of AAA games by up to 50%, plus its range of thousands of indie games that might go running from 99c to $10.
 The biggest seller in recent months, PlayerUnknown's Battlegrounds has been going for about $29.

-It's naturally not tenable to run with transaction fees that cost more than the games themselves.
+Most would argue that it's naturally not tenable to run with transaction fees that cost more than the games themselves.

-The scaling problem has been chafing bitcoin's blockchain for a while but has gone largely ignored.
+The scaling problem has been chafing bitcoin's blockchain for a while but has apparently gone largely ignored.
 In many cases, the community has even opposed efforts to try and solve it.
 But with more merchants dropping bitcoin, the problem (and the transaction fees) are getting too large to ignore.